Sauler89/IWDEE-Tweaks-and-Fixes/README.md

 - applies the Tempus `LUABBR.2DA` correction used by the IWDEE HLA setup;
 - preserves unrelated changes made by other mods wherever possible.

-#### Is Skills and Abilities required?
+#### Is Skills and Abilities mod required?

 **No.** Infinity UI++ already contains the IWDEE HLA screen but normally keeps it disabled.
 IWDEE contains the underlying HLA resources/tables used by that interface; the missing progression/activation layer is supplied by this component.

-Skills and Abilities is optional:
+Skills and Abilities mod is optional:
 - **#710 – Add New HLAs for ALL Classes and Kits** adds the expanded HLA content tested with this mod;
 - **#720 – Update Existing HLAs** modifies/improves existing HLAs;
 - **#730 – Add HLAs to IWDEE** should **not** be installed with this component, because component #0 replaces its IWDEE HLA-enabling role and includes the Infinity UI++ compatibility fix.